I wanted to

 Jehovah, and offer up the sacrifices and keep the festivals in Babylon, when his

-temple is in Jerusalem?
-Jehovah explained the answer to Jeremiah: “Do not
+temple is in Jerusalem?"
+Jehovah addressed their faulty reasoning when he told Jeremiah: “Do not

 pray in behalf of this people for any good.
 When they fast, I am not listening